tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 <strong>results: pd.DataFrame</strong>
 <blockquote>
-Dataframe of the training results with model's acronym as index.
+Dataframe of the training results with the model acronyms as index.
 For <a href="#atomclassifier-successive-halving">successive_halving</a>
  and <a href="#atomclassifier-train-sizing">train_sizing</a>, an extra index level is added to indicate the different runs.
  Columns can include:
 <ul>